Probing factorization violation with vector angularities: Introduction

 The effect of Glauber gluons has been connected to multiple-parton interactions (MPI)~\cite{Gaunt:2014ska}, i.e.~multiple partonic collisions between the same pair of colliding protons.
 As in Ref.~\cite{Kang:2018agv}, we therefore study the effect of MPI in \Pythia~\cite{Sjostrand:2014zea} on our vector angularities to get a first impression of possible factorization violation.

-We will also present a factorization formula for the Drell-Yan cross section differential in $\vec \tau_a$, assuming the \emph{absence} of factorization violating effects.
+We will also present a factorization formula for the Drell-Yan cross section differential in $\vec \tau_a$, assuming the \emph{absence} of factorization-violating effects.
 Interestingly, this vector-type observable does not involve rapidity divergences, and it is another example where resummation needs to be carried out in the conjugate space~\cite{Bhattacharya:2023qet}.
 We obtain resummed predictions at next-to-leading logarithmic (NLL$'$) accuracy, which are in agreement with \Pythia (without MPI).
-Though the accuracy of these predictions is limited, they can in principle be substantially improved by including higher order corrections.
-Indeed, for $\vec \tau_0$ results for Drell-Yan have even been obtained at N$^4$LL accuracy!~\cite{Moos:2023yfa,Camarda:2023dqn} Such resummed calculations would provide a baseline for studying factorization violation experimentally, using vector angularities.
+Though the accuracy of these predictions is limited, they can in principle be substantially improved by including higher-order corrections.
+Indeed, for $\vec \tau_0$ results for Drell-Yan have even been obtained at next-to-next-to-next-to-next-to-leading logarithmic (N$^4$LL) accuracy!~\cite{Neumann:2022lft,Moos:2023yfa,Camarda:2023dqn} Such resummed calculations would provide a baseline for studying factorization violation experimentally, using vector angularities.

 The outline of this paper is as follows: In \sec{pythia} we show numerical results from \Pythia for the vector angularities, to explore their sensitivity to factorization violation using its MPI model.
 Our factorization formula and resummed results are presented in \sec{calculation}, with the perturbative ingredients relegated to \app{ingredients}.
 We conclude in \sec{conclusions}